-Defence Estates / Land Securities are applying for outline planning permission to develop a 320ha area of land on the Hoo Peninsula, north of Rochester, Kent.
+Defence Estates / Land Securities were applying for outline planning permission to develop a 320ha area of land on the Hoo Peninsula, north of Rochester, Kent.
 The site was formerly the home of Chattenden Barracks and training area and Lodge Hill Camp and training area.
 It also includes areas of Chattenden Woods, a Site of Special Scientific Interest (SSSI).
 We were asked to provide ecological and arboricultural advice and surveys for input into the masterplan, and, as part of this, to produce the ecology chapters for an Environmental Impact Assessment (EIA) to support the planning submission.

 What we did